ismaelucm/massis_tutorial/docs/getting_started.md

 > mvn install
 ```

-Next change to the directory massis3-examples and  compile de example project using the python command install.py and following the instructions to configure the server:
+Next, change to the directory *massis3-examples* and  compile de example project using the Python script `install.py`:

 ```bash
 > cd massis3-examples
 > python3 install.py
 ```
+This installation requires to provide some data for configuration of the server for the simulations:
+* host_ip=127.0.0.1
+* host_port=8080  (or other not in use)
+* host_path=/home/xxx/xxx/massis3-assets/  (the directory where the massis3-assets where extracted from the zip file)

-Now Massis is installed in the system.
-To check that everything is working properly, being in the massis3-examples directory, try to  launch the ''hello world'' simulation:
+Now Massis  is installed in the system and the tutorial is ready.
+To check that everything is working properly, being in the *massis3-examples* directory, try to  launch the `hello world` simulation:

 ```bash